fyquah/fyp-worker-dispatcher/README.md

 Pipeline summary: [http://www.fyquah.me/fyp/summary.pdf](http://www.fyquah.me/fyp/summary.pdf)

+THIS IS A RESERACH PROJECT, hence, the contents of the repository is not production ready.
+To even get something up and running is quite difficult, but can be done with the instructions below.

 This repository contains most of the code I have used when working on my final year project.

 Some other relevant repositories are:

 - [OCaml fork](https://github.com/fyquah95/fyp-ocaml) patched with the necessary support
 - [Benchmark repository](https://github.com/fyquah95/fyp-experiments)